KafayatAkinwande/Product-Performance-And-User-Journey-Analysis/README.md

 Exclusion Rationale:
 Including incomplete cohorts would mark users as "not retained" when their repeat purchases occurred outside observable data range.
 This would artificially deflate retention rates and produce misleading insights.

+Data Limitations:
+Purchase events in this dataset represent product-level line items rather than completed checkout sessions.
+Therefore, purchase frequency reflects number of items purchased rather than number of checkout transactions.